-To create a culture shift where infection prevention practices become universal in all activities by healthcare workers and first responders.
+To create a culture shift where infection prevention practices become universal in all activities by healthcare workers.

 Project Firstline is new in South Dakota!
 It’s a national training collaborative from the Centers for Disease Control (CDC) that’s being rolled out across the nation.

 To make sure as many healthcare workers as possible go through the training.
 And the best part is, we can customize the training for South Dakota – catering to the needs and gaps in our state, from community to community.

 Project Firstline is Important to South Dakota

 Professionals in healthcare are at risk for infectious disease, and because they deal with the public in their healthcare settings, we are all impacted..
 A lack of prevention practices and training increases the risk of exposure to infections for everyone.
 That’s why we need Project Firstline in South Dakota!

 Project Firstline Program Manager

 Cheri received her certification in infection prevention in December of 2021 and is eager to help others implement infection control education to their employees and in their facilities.

 With 20 awards to her credit, Charlotte Hofer has a proven track record in communications and media.
 She received national recognition and a CEO Club award from the American Cancer Society for her promotional strategy for Cancer Prevention Study-3.

 Having worked in cardiac critical care for the last 20 years, Diane Eide understands the value of team-based care and effective communications among family members and healthcare professionals.